pyeventsourcing/eventsourcing/docs/topics/process.rst

 other processes in a slightly more complicated system.
 A process could simply follow itself, stepping though state transitions that involve many aggregates.
-There could be a vastly complicated system of processes without introducing any systemically emergent unreliability in the processing of the events (there isn't a "tolerable" level of error in each process that would eventually compound into an intolerable level of error in a complicated system).
+There could be a vastly complicated system of processes without introducing any systemically emergent unreliability in the processing of the events (it is "absolutely" reliable, there isn't a "tolerable" level of unreliability in each process that would eventually compound into an intolerable level of unreliability in a complicated system of processes).

 A number of application processes could be run from a single thread.
-They could also have one thread each.
+Alternatively, they could each have one thread in a single process.
 Each thread could have its own operating system process, and each operating system process could run on its own machine.
-A set of such processes could be prompted to pull new notifications by sending messages.
 Although there is parallelism in such a system, this isn't the kind of parallelism that will allow the system to be scaled horizontally.

-A system of processes can be defined without reference to the threads, or operating system processes, or network nodes, or notification log partitions.
-The deployment of the system could then be defined independently of the deployment, and the deployment can be scaled independently of the system definition.

 To scale the throughput of a process horizontally, beyond the rate at which a single sequence can be processed in series, notifications could be divided